Thomas Grenville (Royal Navy officer): Later career and death

 Grenville was moved to the 60-gun HMS Defiance in 1746, and was elected as MP for the naval town of Bridport on 12 December 1746.
-He was ordered on an independent cruise in early 1747, due of the influence of his brother George, who was at this time one of the lords of the admiralty, but at the last moment his orders were changed and Grenville was ordered to join the fleet under George Anson.
+He was ordered on an independent cruise in early 1747, due to the influence of his brother George, who was at this time one of the lords of the admiralty, but at the last moment his orders were changed and Grenville was ordered to join the fleet under George Anson.
 The change in orders caused annoyance, though Anson wrote to George Grenville to promise that he would detach Thomas as soon as he was able.

 On 3 May, Anson came across a French squadron, under the command of the Marquis de la Jonquière, off Cape Finisterre and attacked them.
 In the Battle of Cape Finisterre, Anson won a decisive victory, but Grenville was among the casualties.
 He had been hit by a large splinter two hours into the engagement, which smashed his left thigh.
 The leg was at once amputated, but Grenville succumbed to his wounds five hours later.
 His body was returned to England, where George Lyttelton wrote that the joy of the victory "is palled to our family by the loss of poor Captain Grenville, one of the most promising young men in the navy, and who, had he lived, would have been an honour not to his family only, but to his country."
 Thomas Grenville was buried at the family seat in Wotton Underwood.
 His uncle, Lord Cobham, raised a column to his memory in the grounds of his house at Stowe.